Refunds detailed for Vodafone TV customers as switch-off looms

 Sky has not said how many of the 100,00 Vodafone TV customers chose to pay for its channels.

-Vodafone TV customers who do pay for Sky channels can switch to a Sky decoder.
+Vodafone TV customers who do pay for Sky channels can switch to a Sky decoder (or Sky's new internet-connected box, still on the way, if that arrives in time - see below).
 Their billing has already been switched to Sky in a change made last month.

 In December, Vodafone said it was switching off Vodafone TV because it was a money-loser.